EmilHvitfeldt/smltar/docs/08_dl_dnn.md

 ## Using pre-trained word embeddings

-The models in Section \@ref(firstdlclassification) included an embedding layer to make dense vectors from our word sequences that the model learned, along with the rest of the model as a whole.
+\index{embeddings!pre-trained}The models in Section \@ref(firstdlclassification) included an embedding layer to make dense vectors from our word sequences that the model learned, along with the rest of the model as a whole.
 This is not the only way to handle this task.
 In Chapter \@ref(embeddings), we examined how word embeddings are created and how they are used.
 Instead of having the embedding layer start randomly and be trained alongside the other parameters, let's try to _provide_ the embeddings.

 <div class="rmdwarning">
 <p>This section serves to show how to use pre-trained word embeddings, but in most realistic situations, your data and pre-trained embeddings may not match well.
 The main takeaways from this section should be that this approach is possible and how you can get started with it.
 Keep in mind that it may not be appropriate for your data and problem.</p>
 </div>

 We start by obtaining pre-trained embeddings.
-The GloVe embeddings that we used in Section \@ref(glove) are a good place to start.
+The GloVe embeddings\index{embeddings!GloVe} that we used in Section \@ref(glove) are a good place to start.
 Setting `dimensions = 50` and only selecting the first 12 dimensions will make it easier for us to compare to our previous models directly.

 ```r